wez/wezterm/docs/config/lua/pane/get_foreground_process_info.md

 * Querying the path may fail for a variety of reasons outside of the control of WezTerm
 * Querying process information has some runtime overhead, which may cause wezterm to slow down if over-used.

-If the path is not known then this method returns `nil`.
+If the process cannot be determined then this method returns `nil`.

-This example sets the right status to the executable path:
+This example sets the right status to show the process id and executable path:

 ```lua
 local wezterm = require 'wezterm'